ianwcarlson/fastphrase/laundryList.md

  * Customize password reset email to current domain (need to verify)
  * ui-router allow access to sign up page
+ * audit firebase calls to may require promises to guarantee order of execution
  * Logout doesn't work right
  * Add path back to login from signup/password reset
  * Add confirmation modals when deleting categories and resetting